aisingapore/TagUI/README.md

 and|&&
 or|&#124;&#124;

-Tip - use { and } step to define step/code blocks for powerful repetitive automation with for loop. when using contain / equal, you can write with or without s behind. you can use if present('element') to check if the element exists, before doing the step on next line. other useful functions include visible('element'), count('element'), url(), title(), text(), timer(), which can be used in conditions and steps such as check or echo
+Tip - use { and } step to define step/code blocks for powerful repetitive automation with for loop.
+When using contain / equal, you can write with or without s behind.
+You can use if present('element') to check if the element exists, before doing the step on next line.
+Other useful functions include visible('element'), count('element'), url(), title(), text(), timer(), which can be used in conditions and steps such as check or echo.

+### MODULES
+- You can call other TagUI automation flows within an automation flow file
+- This lets you reuse and compound automation scripts to build complex flows
+- Sub-scripts can be multiple levels deep and be of any filename or extension
+- To call sub-scripts, use tagui step followed by absolute or relative filename
+- For example, tagui login_crm or tagui crm.login or tagui outlook.sendmail

+Tip - tagui step works by expanding content of a sub-script into the flow, at the line where tagui step is used to call the sub-script.
+Thus variables that are accessible from the parent flow file will also be accessible from the sub-script.

 ### REPOSITORIES
 - Repositories help to make objects or steps reusable and improve readability